qdev89/StellaRougeGame/README.md

 ## Development Status

-This game is currently in early development (v0.1.2 Alpha).
+This game is currently in development (v0.2.0 Alpha).
 The following features are implemented:

 - [x] Basic game structure and scene management
 - [x] Player ship movement and controls